-We believe Japan P&I maintains a good niche position in the global marine P&I market and a stable business base for domestic shipowners, supported by strong long-standing relationships with its members in Japan.
+We believe Japan P&I maintains a niche position in the global marine P&I market and a stable business base for domestic shipowners, supported by strong, long-standing relationships with its members in Japan.
 They are mostly direct business contacts without brokers.
 The association has low business diversification because it focuses on marine P&I insurance and concentrates on its Japanese members.
+In addition, competition from overseas clubs and stricter insurance underwriting for profitability have eroded its market share.
 These factors lead us to deem Japan P&I to have an average competitive position in the global P&I market.

 Rate revisions will likely support Japan P&I's premium income.
 The association's contract volume (entered tonnage) is declining.
-However, its premium income started to increase in fiscal 2021 thanks to the effects of a general increase in premiums applied to renewals in the last four years.
+However, its premium income started to increase in fiscal 2021 thanks to the effects of a general increase in premiums applied to renewals in the last five years.
 In fiscal 2022, an unbudgeted supplementary call on its members temporarily increased the association's premium income.
-In addition, change in the system to levy insurance premiums to the mutual premium system is likely to temporarily elevate premium income in fiscal 2023.
+In addition, changes in the system to levy insurance premiums to a mutual premium system temporarily elevated premium income in fiscal 2023.
 Even excluding these one-off factors, we believe Japan P&I's premium income will continue to grow moderately through rate increases.